In this section

 Many communities in Wales benefit from services delivered by third sector organisations.

-Third sector organisations may be affected by leaving the EU – and a no deal Brexit in particular – in different ways, depending on the type of services they provide; the people and communities they serve and the people they employ.
+Third sector organisations may be affected by leaving the EU in different ways, depending on the type of services they provide; the people and communities they serve and the people they employ.

-Utilising funding from the European Transition Fund, the Welsh Government is working with the Wales Council for Voluntary Action (WCVA) to understand how Brexit will impact community services in Wales and help the third sector plan for all eventualities.
+Utilising funding from the European Transition Fund, the Welsh Government is working with the Wales Council for Voluntary Action (WCVA) to understand how Brexit will impact community services in Wales and help the third sector plan.
 The WCVA has published research on empowering communities in the context of Brexit, which seeks to identify what support is needed to ensure that the third sector is resilient to deal with any challenges and opportunities that Brexit may present.
+They are also developing an online portal that supports Third Sector organisations to access the knowledge and skills they need to build their resilience post-Brexit.

-If you want to find out more about this project please contact the WCVA directly at firstname.lastname@example.org.
-We are looking to discuss the European Transition Fund with third sector representatives at an upcoming Third Sector Partnership Council.
-In the meantime, please contact the Welsh Government third sector unit if you have any queries: email@example.com.
+If you want to find out more about these projects please contact the WCVA directly at email@example.com.
+Please contact the Welsh Government third sector unit if you have any others queries: firstname.lastname@example.org.